Mississippi by the Numbers:

 Weird Laws in Mississippi

-• It is illegal in Mississippi to sell cat meat.
+• It's illegal to sell cat meat in Mississippi.

 Cities in Mississippi